Astrocyte: Tripartite synapse

 Within the dorsal horn of the spinal cord, activated astrocytes have the ability to respond to almost all neurotransmitters and, upon activation, release a multitude of neuroactive molecules such as glutamate, ATP, nitric oxide (NO), and prostaglandins (PG), which in turn influences neuronal excitability.
 The close association between astrocytes and presynaptic and postsynaptic terminals as well as their ability to integrate synaptic activity and release neuromodulators has been termed the tripartite synapse.
 Synaptic modulation by astrocytes takes place because of this three-part association.

+A 2023 study suggested astrocytes, previously underexplored brain cells, could be key to extending wakefulness without negative effects on cognition and health.

+Glutamatergic gliotransmission

+Some specialized astrocytes mediate glutamatergic gliotransmission in the central nervous system.
+Such cells have been called hybrid brain cells because they exhibit both neuron-like and glial-like properties.
+Unlike traditional neurons, these cells not only transmit electrical signals but also provide supportive roles typically associated with glial cells, such as regulating the brain's extracellular environment and maintaining overall homeostasis.

 Clinical significance

 Astrocytomas

-Astrocytomas are primary intracranial tumors that develop from astrocytes.
+Astrocytomas are primary tumors in the CNS that develop from astrocytes.
 It is also possible that glial progenitors or neural stem cells can give rise to astrocytomas.
-These tumors may occur in many parts of the brain and/or spinal cord.
+These tumors may occur in many parts of the brain or spinal cord.
 Astrocytomas are divided into two categories: low grade (I and II) and high grade (III and IV).
 Low grade tumors are more common in children, and high grade tumors are more common in adults.
 Malignant astrocytomas are more prevalent among men, contributing to worse survival.

 Pilocytic astrocytomas are grade I tumors.
 They are considered benign and slow growing tumors.
 Pilocytic astrocytomas frequently have cystic portions filled with fluid and a nodule, which is the solid portion.
 Most are located in the cerebellum.
 Therefore, most symptoms are related to balance or coordination difficulties.
 They also occur more frequently in children and teens.

 Fibrillary astrocytomas are grade II tumors.
 They grow relatively slowly so are usually considered benign, but they infiltrate the surrounding healthy tissue and can become malignant.
 Fibrillary astrocytomas commonly occur in younger people, who often present with seizures.

 Anaplastic astrocytomas are grade III malignant tumors.
 They grow more rapidly than lower grade tumors.
 Anaplastic astrocytomas recur more frequently than lower grade tumors because their tendency to spread into surrounding tissue makes them difficult to completely remove surgically.

-Glioblastoma multiforme is a grade IV cancer that may originate from astrocytes or an existing astrocytoma.
+Glioblastoma is a grade IV cancer that may originate from astrocytes or an existing astrocytoma.
 Approximately 50% of all brain tumors are glioblastomas.
 Glioblastomas can contain multiple glial cell types, including astrocytes and oligodendrocytes.
 Glioblastomas are generally considered to be the most invasive type of glial tumor, as they grow rapidly and spread to nearby tissue.
 Treatment may be complicated, because one tumor cell type may die off in response to a particular treatment while the other cell types may continue to multiply.